+Flies in the family Calliphoridae may be shiny green, blue, or gold.
+Also known as "Blow Flies."
+The larvae of one species has been used medicinally to clean up wounds and minimize scar tissue.
 Flies in the family Syrphidae are called "flower flies" because they are usually seen visiting flowers.
 They are also called "hover flies" because they are skilled at hovering while they sip nectar.